 Mastering this input is crucial since it’s used in many fighting games for anti-air moves and invulnerable wake-up attacks.

-Another important input to be familiar with is Critical Art (CA), which refers to a powerful, game-changing move that players can execute when they have a full meter.
+Another important input to be familiar with is Critical Art (CA), which refers to a powerful, game-changing move that players can execute with a full meter.
 Each character’s CA inputs can vary but generally require a combination of specific joystick motions and button presses.

 Performing a CA at the right moment can turn the tide of a match in our favor.

 Don’t be discouraged by any initial difficulties; the more we play and practice with a fightstick, the easier it will become.